laugarza/Python_basics/Python guide.md

 	areas_copy = [5.0, 18.0, 20.0, 10.75, 9.50]

 #Functions
- `len()`function is extremely useful; it also works on strings to count the number of character
+ `len()` get the length of the list; it also works on strings to count the number of character
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI2MjE3MDAxLC0xODEwMTAwNTU1LC0xNj
+eyJoaXN0b3J5IjpbMTEzODAwODk5OCw4MjYyMTcwMDEsLTE4MT
-Q4NjI4OTM3XX0=
+AxMDA1NTUsLTE2NDg2Mjg5MzddfQ==
 -->